 Available on Ebay HERE

 Alterations: MASSIVE.
 This pattern in original form is very oddly shaped, especially for modern figures.
 The original waist/chest difference was almost 14 inches, and the torso is quite long.
-My alterations for size required me to make alterations to how the pleating on the torso sides was to lay (more on that later).
+My alterations for size required me to make alterations to how the pleating on the torso sides was to lay (more on that later).~The Pattern~

 I thought I had a lot of problems with the polonaise I made several weeks ago, but this pattern made that one feel like a breeze.
 Put simply, this pattern has a tiny waist, a huge chest, an incredibly low neckline, and an torso so long that I can only imagine the original wearer was 6' tall.
 It's a sizing nightmare.
 My alterations to the bodice were so drastic, that I can barely claim that I even made the original pattern. =(